-Communications Software Tools/Media Monitoring, Training, and Memberships:

-Provides funding for various software tools and media monitoring platform to support communications and outreach.
+• General Operating Fund: Communications Software Tools/Media Monitoring, Training, and Memberships: \$49,800 Provides funding for various software tools and media monitoring platform to support communications and outreach.
 Provides increased funding for training and memberships for the Communications and Outreach Division staff.

-Multicultural Engagement Program Wages:

-Provides increased funding for wages to accommodate increased demand for translations and interpretations along with language access training.
+Multicultural Engagement Program Wages: \$15,000 Provides increased funding for wages to accommodate increased demand for translations and interpretations along with language access training.
 Expanding the City's ability to engage with Spanish-, Chinese-, and Russian-speaking residents has a direct benefit for communities of color in Mountain View.

-Postage for The View: \$9,000

-Provides increased funding for postage for The View.

-Website Coordinator Position (limited-period):

-Provides funding for a half-time Website Coordinator position.
+Postage for The View : \$9,000 Provides increased funding for postage for The View . • General Non-Operating Fund: Website Coordinator Position (limited-period): \$108,900 Provides funding for a half-time Website Coordinator position.
+This position will support the transition to a new website and intranet design; apply web best support the transition to a new website coordinator position.
 This position will support the transition to a new website and intranet design; apply web best practices, including ADA accessibility; make recommendations for site navigation, support departments on web publishing processes, identify and resolve problems with web content and links; analyze data for search engine optimization; monitor and report on analytics and recommend changes to enhance site accessibility and effectiveness; and promote uniform fonts, formatting, and design.